Eibhlín Dubh Ní Chonaill

 Eibhlín Dubh Ní Chonaill (also known as Eileen O'Connell, c.
 1743) was a member of the Irish gentry and a poet.
 She was the main composer of Caoineadh Airt Uí Laoghaire, a traditional lament in Irish described (in its written form) as the greatest poem composed in either Ireland or Britain during the eighteenth century.

-Ní Chonaill was a member of Muintir Chonaill of Derrynane, County Kerry, being one of twenty-two children of Dómhnaill Mór Ó Conaill and Máire Ní Dhonnchadha Dhuibh, and an aunt of Daniel O'Connell.
+Ní Chonaill was a member of Muintir Chonaill of Derrynane, County Kerry, being one of ten surviving children of Dómhnaill Mór Ó Conaill and Máire Ní Dhonnchadha Dhuibh, and an aunt of Daniel O'Connell.

 Life

 Her first marriage at age fifteen was arranged by her parents.
 Her elderly husband died after only six months and they had no children.

 In 1767 she fell in love with Captain Art Ó Laoghaire of Rathleigh, Macroom, County Cork.
 He had recently returned from service in the Hungarian Hussars.
 Eileen was 23; she had been married to "old O'Connor of Firies" when she was 15, and widowed within six months of that marriage.
 With the marriage against the express wishes of her family, Art and Eibhlín eloped, marrying on 19 December 1767, and settled down to life at Rathleigh where they lived with Art's father, Conchubhar Ó Laoghaire.
 They had five children, three of whom died in infancy.
 She was pregnant at the time of Art's death.